Posted on: December 15, 2022

-Social-emotional learning, often referred to as SEL, focuses on an ongoing approach to education rather than a time-based program for students to complete or master.
+Social and emotional learning, often referred to as SEL, focuses on an ongoing approach to education rather than a time-based program for students to complete or master.
 In fact, SEL teaching practices can be incorporated into every stage of learning, from childhood to high school, to help students adapt to new environments, identify and manage their emotions, build positive relationships and set goals for the future.

 It has also shown positive impacts on students’ lives both academically and socially as it encourages communication and relationship skills that can help them problem-solve and address stressful situations.